Polytech-Paris-Sud-Web/TP1_Paul_ZIOLKOWSKI/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.

 ## Thanks to
-> Thanks to Tom RAVANEL for his help
+> Thanks to Tom RAVANEL, Alexis DA COSTA, and Sébastien LEONCE for their help
 > I also got help from a former student for some concepts and the setup of the application

 ## What I have done
 - All features mandatory : Use the `json-server`, delete an article, create an article, routes.
 - Search filter for Title and Content
 - Limit 10 articles displayed (reverse, because we want the 10 last articles)
+- Biographie of an author & bibliographie (ie, articles written by the author)
+- List of all authors & number of articles / author
+- Somme styles ...

 ## Development server